 (c) First, second and third bases shall be marked by white canvas or rubber covered bags, securely attached to the ground.
 The first and third base bags shall be entirely within the infield.
 The second base bag shall be centered on second base.
-The bags shall be 15 inches square, not less than three no more than five inches thick, and filled with soft material.
+The base bags shall not be less than fourteen (14) nor more than fifteen (15) inches square and the outer edges shall not be more than two and one-fourth (2-1/4) inches thick.

-(d) The pitcher's plate shall be a rectangular slab of whitened rubber 24 inches by 6 inches.
-It shall be set in the ground so that the distance between the front side of the pitcher's plate and home base (the rear point of home plate) shall be 60 feet, 6 inches.
+(d) The pitcher's plate shall be a rectangular slab of whitened rubber 18 inches by 4 inches.
+It shall be set in the ground so that the distance between the front side of the pitcher's plate and home base (the rear point of home plate) shall be 46 feet.